top of page

 How This Course Fits With Other Support

 Some caregivers begin with this course to build a foundation of understanding.
+Others use it alongside more personalized guidance.

 This course stands on its own.

-If you later decide you want one-on-one support as your situation evolves, that option is available — but there is no expectation or pressure to do so.
+If you later decide you want one-on-one support as your situation evolves, that option is available—but there is no expectation or pressure to do so.

 You are free to choose the level of support that feels right for you.